 The NEEO streamlines this process by allowing users to pair devices at any time right from the remote’s touchscreen interface.
 In most cases, pairing is as simple as typing in the product name and the NEEO does the rest.
 It’s this ease of use that will set the NEEO apart, and most likely above, the Logitech Harmony remote and any other contenders that may sprout up over the next several months.

 NEEO Price Point

-The retail price of this remote is set at $299 but as an early bird adopter donating to the company, the NEEO Smart Remote can be had for just $219 (all prices at the time of this writing), with the first units scheduled for shipping within the next few months.
+The retail price of this remote is set a good price but as an early bird adopter donating to the company, the NEEO Smart Remote can be had for a lower price, with the first units scheduled for shipping within the next few months.

 The remotes were originally set to begin shipping earlier this year but due to complications with patent law and other red tape, NEEO is a little behind schedule in that area.
 Fortunately, the company has created a blog with weekly updates about the progress of manufacturing and logistics so that donators can stay up to date about the universal remote that very well could redefine how consumers think about home automation technology moving into the future.

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!